pygfx/wgpu-py/README.md

 # Import PySide2, PyQt5, PySide or PyQt4 before running the line below.
 # The code will detect and use the library that is imported.
 from wgpu.gui.qt import WgpuCanvas

+# You can also show wgpu visualizations in Jupyter
+from wgpu.gui.jupyter import WgpuCanvas
 ```

 Some functions in the original `wgpu-native` API are async.
 In the Python API,